shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 ## Overview
 The Account Linking plugin allows users to link and delink their local account in the Gluu Server with an existing account at third-party social providers like GitHub, Facebook, and Google, or any other pre-configured external SAML or OpenID Connect Provider.

+## Workflows
+Depending on how you have your Gluu authentication service configured, users can either use an external account to sign up for your service, and / or they can link an external account post-registration.

+If a user signs up for your service using an external account, and then later wants to "de-link" that account, before removing the account Casa will prompt the user to set a new password that is stored locally in your Gluu Server.

 ## Requirements

 - A Gluu Server with Passport.js installed.
 [Install Gluu](https://gluu.org/docs/ce/installation-guide)